 Have an idea for a project or community event you think would be a good fit at Roman Susan?
 We are happy to review all proposals, and will reply to submitted ideas with potential availability on a seasonal basis.
-The current cutoff deadlines for proposal review occur April 10, August 10, and December 10.
-The December 2020 proposal review will be considering short-run projects, one-nighters, and exhibitions for Summer 2021 and beyond.
+The 2021 deadlines for proposal review occur on June 10 and December 10, considering short-run projects, one-nighters, and exhibitions for 2022.
+Selected proposals receive artist stipends, scaled to the duration of the project.
 To propose a project, please send a detailed outline to email@example.com.

-Due to the unknown future related to COVID-19, projects which may be realized from a street-view vantage are of particular interest to us at this time.
-Here are recent samples of street-view programming.
 Please see below for further proposal guidelines.
-In addition to full project proposals, Roman Susan currently has the following calls for artists: Moving Image and Storefront Residencies.
+In addition to full project proposals, Roman Susan currently has the following calls for artists: Moving Image, Land Acknowledgment Readers, and Storefront Residencies.
 You may also be interested in our list of other Chicagoland art spaces that accept artist proposals.

 Roman Susan favors proposals which: